 As you should be able to see from the above definitions this meant being able to achieve the expected result with the minimum of effort, which can be directly equated with writing less code.
 In my long experience there are two ways of writing less code:

 I consider the use of value objects to be a violation of point #2.
 I can achieve what I want to achieve without the use of value objects, so I consider any time spent in creating and using value objects to be a total waste of time.
 There is nothing I could do with a value object that I cannot already do with a primitive, so why should I spend any time in writing extra code that does not provide any benefit?
+Any code added to a project to deal with value objects does not add value, it adds bloat.

 Another problem I have with value objects, especially when each property has its own class with its own validation rules, is the proliferation of classes which would need to be loaded before an entity object could be instantiated.
 This sounds like the problem for which autoloaders were invented.